MSc Biological Imaging

 The development of advanced and super-resolution microscopy has opened a new frontier in how scientists study biological systems and develop new approaches in medicine.
 In recent years, Nobel Prizes have been awarded to the researchers behind super-resolution fluorescence microscopy and cryo-electron microscopy.

-Whether your background is in science, medicine or engineering, the MSc Biological Imaging has been designed to train you to use the technologies behind these state-of-the-art techniques and discover what we can learn from the highly detailed images you'll capture.
+Whether your background is in biological science, physical sciences, medicine or engineering, the MSc Biological Imaging has been designed to train you to use the technologies behind these state-of-the-art techniques and discover what we can learn from the highly detailed images you'll capture.
 You'll have access to some of the most advanced microscopy tools as you learn from the experts behind the University of Sheffield's multi-million pound Imagine: Imaging Life project.

 Imagine: Imaging Life is unique in bringing together physicists who have built microscopes that can capture biological processes in unprecedented detail, chemists who create the fluorescent probes that make the most advanced microscopy techniques possible, and biologists who can use imaging to make advances in healthcare and medicine.
 On this course, they'll help you build a specialist set of skills that you can apply to industry roles or PhD study in this growing field of scientific research.